bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2014-02-13-rc-mod-update.md

 way.
 A 5v source can easily fry a 3v3 input.
 Look into a logic level converter if you come across this issue.

-Even though the inputs were connected to the Beaglebone's 3v3 ports, VCC1 - the power for logic - still must be tied to 5v.
+Even though the inputs connect to the Beaglebone's 3v3 ports, VCC1 - logic power

-The Beaglebone, unlike an Arduino, does not have the power to actually run a motor so VCC2 - motor power supply - must be powered with an external source.
+- still must be tied to 5v.

+The Beaglebone, unlike an Arduino, does not have the power to run a motor.
+Thus, VCC2 - motor power supply - must use an external source.
 For testing, I used my lab bench power supply that made from an old computer PSU.

 For this initial test, I only ran the motor one way.
 The rotation rates from the gyro control the PWM signal - and thus the speed - of the motor.
 To run the motor in both directions, there needs to be two PWM lines connected to the BBB.
-Somewhere in the code there will be a switch to change the acitve PWM line and tie the other line to ground.
+Somewhere in the code there will be a switch to change the active PWM line and tie the other line to ground.

 ### Next Steps